Retrospective Tools

 Summary

-Ludi leads on ease of use and fun factor.
-Parabol leads on retro toolkit, value, AI & insights, integrations and enterprise-grade.
+Ludi leads on value and fun factor.
+Parabol leads on retro toolkit, AI & insights, integrations and enterprise-grade.

 Scores compared